Alttag

 • Holy Spirit - Communion of Love between Father and Son

 At the heart of the Christian faith stands the person of Jesus Christ who proclaimed the nearness of the Kingdom/.
 Jesus is the Saviour promised in the and is the source of salvation and new life in God.
-Christianity professes faith in the Triune God, revealed as Father, Son and Holy Spirit, three divine persons, equal in nature and dignity, and bound together in one communion of love.
+Christianity professes faith in a Triune God, revealed as Father, Son and Holy Spirit, three divine persons, equal in nature and dignity, and bound together in one communion of love.
 This mystery is at the centre of Christian belief and is known in faith through God’s self-communication in the person and mission of Jesus Christ.
 This belief arises from the Christian experience of God and draws humanity into the divine life through the Holy Spirit.

 Catholics believe in the Triune God: one God, the Father, the Almighty, one Lord, Jesus Christ, the only Son of God and the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.

-Therefore we teach about God’s love as expressed in creation and ultimately expressed in the person and mission of Jesus.
+Therefore, we teach about God’s love as expressed in creation and ultimately expressed in the person and mission of Jesus.
 This love is the Holy Spirit that continues to work in the Church today.

 The Life and Mission of Jesus Strand